owncloud/docs/README.md

 Two of the most well known are [Google Fonts](https://fonts.google.com/) and [Font Squirrel](https://www.fontsquirrel.com/).

 ---

+The PDF files will be generated in the build directory, and will be named after the configuration file.
+The build directory is called `build` and is located in the root of the repository.

+The Make target invokes [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf), passing it:

 1. **[The configuration file](https://github.com/asciidoctor/asciidoctor-pdf/blob/master/docs/theming-guide.adoc) to use** (*which you can find more details about below*).
   This contains the list of files to use as the PDF's source material, along with front-matter.
 The front-matter includes details such as whether to render a table of contents, the icon set to use, and the images base directory.
 See below for details on how to generate the initial configuration file, if it is missing.